Which 6BT Cummins is Best for Your swap?

 The new electronic fuel management made the updated second-gen motor more capable than the First Generation with the Bosch VE pump.
 Nevertheless, the Bosch VP44 injection pump featured on these motors was still less efficient than the P7100 pump found on the updated Second Generation motors.

 This choice of pump meant that the Third Generation motor could produce up to 245 horsepower and 505 ft-pounds of torque stock with tuners reaching 800 horsepower in highly modified applications.
 Additionally, the Third Generation 24 valve 5.9 L Cummins saw a weight increase from 975 pounds to 1,150 pounds.
 The added weight is sometimes a consideration when making decisions about a swap.
 Going for as low as $1,000 to the $5,000 range, these motors are a strong consideration for those looking to perform a Cummins conversion.

 Third Generation 6BT Cummins

 Because of the complicated electronics, this swap is more involved than previous generations of this motor.
-Even so, thanks to aftermarket support which simplifies the process, first-timers can complete this swap successfully with a little patience.
+Even so, thanks to aftermarket support which simplifies the process, with a little patience, first-timers can complete their Cummins conversion successfully.